the-spyke/undercut/README.md

 Goals:

-- Simple API: not too imperative, not too functional
+- Balanced API: not too imperative, not too functional
 - Lazy evaluation when possible
 - Use existing JS protocols and language features
 - Easy extensibility
 - Raw code in the npm package (compile in place)
-- Pure ES Modules, Node 12 compliance
+- Pure ES Modules with Node 12 compliance
 - Tree shaking friendly
-- Typings
+- Typings and documentation
+- Good test coverage

 ## Installation